Never too Old: Play Guitar and Reclaim Your Musical Joy

 And honestly we don’t talk enough about how courageous that is.

-An adult has a lifetime of stories, criticism, shame, and comparison stacked against them.
+We have a lifetime of stories, criticism, shame, and comparison stacked against us.

-You're not just learning a chord, you're confronting every voice that ever told you you weren't musical enough, weren't disciplined enough, weren't good enough.
+We're not just learning a chord, we're confronting every voice that ever told us we weren't musical enough, weren't disciplined enough, weren't good enough.

 But here's the thing, and this is backed by actual science, not just me being optimistic, you've probably heard the word neuroplasticity.